signalventures/ico-community-bot/README.md

 ## About

-A bot that is specifically tailored to help people administrate an ICO community channel, preventing scam attempts and flooding, amongst other functionalities.
+A bot that is specifically tailored to help people administrate an ICO community channel, preventing fraud attempts, flooding, answering frequently asked questions, amongst other functionalities.

 ### Installation